miurahr/aqtinstall/docs/getting_started.rst

 All of the above archives will be installed when you run ``aqt install-doc mac 6.6.1`` without any other flags or arguments.
 You can select a subset of them with the ``--archives`` flag.

-The ``--modules`` flag will list additional documentation modules that can be installed:
+The ``--modules`` flag lists additional documentation modules that can be installed:

 .. code-block:: console